-- 5 The black leather like biofilm with mucilaginous marble on its surface is covered by green spots.
-These macroscopic structures form mats a few mm thick consisting of the above mentioned species packed in mucilage glued together with fine material.
-The regular leather biofilm structure with distinct cyanobacterial-microalgal composition and incorporated mineral grains is a modern analogue of some of the oldest well-described - 10 Archean stromatolites (sensu Allwood et al., 2006).
-During the limnological survey of the whole Ulu Peninsula (Nedbalová et al., 2013), this specific biofilm structure was observed only in these two endorheic lakes, although lakes with very similar morphometric and chemical characteristics are found in the area.
-The mat structure is thus apparently tightly linked to the species composition (Andersen et al., 2011). - 15 The low abundance of benthic diatoms in the lakes is unusual, but not unprecedented as there are other areas in Antarctica where diatoms are scarce or absent (Broady, 1996; Wagner et al., 2004).
-The reason underlying the absence of diatoms is not immediately obvious, because diatoms are quite a common and frequently dominant component of microbial communities in most freshwater habitats of the Ulu Penin- - 20 sula, James Ross Island (Kopalová et al., 2013).
-Local geographical separation of lakes 1 and 2 together with founder effect may have precluded successful colonization by the subset of diatoms that are common in the surrounding freshwater habitats.
-Although it has long been held that diatoms are dispersed widely, some recent reports document very small scale microbial distributions and endemism (Kopalová et al., 2012; Kopalová et al., 2013).
+The black leather-like biofilm with mucilaginous marble on its surface is covered by green spots.
+These macroscopic structures form mats a few millimetres thick consisting of the above-mentioned species packed in mucilage glued together with fine material.
+The regular leather biofilm structure with distinct cyanobacterial-microalgal composition and incorporated mineral grains is to our knowledge unique.
+During the limnological survey of the whole Ulu Peninsula (Nedbalová et al., 2013), this specific biofilm structure was observed only in the two endorheic lakes, although lakes with very similar morphometric and chemical characteristics are found in the area.
+The mat structure is thus apparently tightly linked to the species composition (Andersen et al., 2011).

+The low abundance of benthic diatoms in the lakes is unusual, but not unprecedented, as there are other areas in Antarctica where diatoms are scarce or absent (Broady, 1996,